sassihamdi-CD/face_detection/README.md

 Type:	Machine Learning

 ## Setup
-# header H1
-Steps on How To Build Face Recognition Code In Python Using OpenCV
+# Steps on How To Build Face Recognition Code In Python Using OpenCV